Row-level security (RLS) guidance in Power BI Desktop

 Take care to avoid disclosing sensitive facts.
 If there are only two regions in this example, then it would be possible for a report user to calculate revenue for the other region.

-Avoid using RLS
+When to avoid using RLS

 There are several advantages associated with avoiding RLS: